leonelramos/leonelramos.github.io/_posts/2020-12-20-test-filter.md

 ---
 layout: post
-title: "tuitorial misc and programming"
+title: "graphics and programming"
 author: "leonel"
 date: 2020-12-20 02:10:02 -0500
-categories: tutorial
-tags: tutorial programming misc
+tags: graphics programming
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.